symphonicc/multer-azure-blob-storage/README.md

 #### Credentials (Quick tips)

-`azure ad` is Microsoft's recommended method if possible, please check [Azure Documentation](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-nodejs?tabs=connection-string%2Croles-azure-portal%2Csign-in-azure-cli#authenticate-to-azure-and-authorize-access-to-blob-data) for more details on how to configure the blob storage account.
+`azure ad` is Microsoft's recommended method, please check [Azure Documentation](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-nodejs?tabs=connection-string%2Croles-azure-portal%2Csign-in-azure-cli#authenticate-to-azure-and-authorize-access-to-blob-data) for more details on how to configure the blob storage account.

 If this is not an option, `sas token` authorization allows more granular control of access to blob storage.
-SAS tokens can be generated through the Azure portal for storage accounts.
+SAS tokens can be generated through the Azure portal for storage accounts and can be restricted to containers.

 A valid connection string can contain a SAS token or the account name/key.

 For explicit account name and access key authentication, provide the access key available through the Azure portal, and the name of the storage account.
+This method is the least secure and allows clients unrestricted access to all containers on the storage account.

+Never commit SAS tokens, connection strings, or access keys to version control.

+For backward compatibility, if no authenticaionType is provided, it will attempt to use a connection string or account name / access key.

 If using the MulterAzureStorage class without passing in any configuration options then the following environment variables will need to be set or provided in the .env file:
 1. AZURE_STORAGE_CONNECTION_STRING, for the `connectionString`.